MohamedGadia/Green-Defend-Graduation-Project/README.md

 ---

+## TensorFlow Lite (TFLite) Model for Mobile Integration
+**File Name**: `green_defend_cnn.tflite`
+**TensorFlow Lite (TFLite)** version of the trained model was created to facilitate its use in a mobile application.
+This optimized version ensures efficient, real-time plant disease detection directly on mobile devices.

 ## Results
 - **Train Accuarcy**: Achieved high accuracy during training, demonstrating the model's ability to learn effectively from the data.